frc1418/2014/README.md

 Team 1418 robot code + driver station UI
 ========================================

-Please note that the code is distributed under two licenses!
+PLEASE NOTE!
+The contents of this distribution is distributed under two licenses!
 The robot portion of the code is distributed under the BSD license, found in LICENSE.

 The driver station portion of the code is derived from the 2013 KwarqsDashboard, and is distributed under the GPLv3 license, found in driver_station/COPYING